GdaTyler/The-Walking-Dead-Definitive-Model-Swapping/README.md

 .anm animation files

 So to open these ttarch2 files you will need Telltale Explorer.
-The link is in the description.
+You can download it here: https://quickandeasysoftware.net/software/telltale-explorer

 ![image](https://github.com/user-attachments/assets/64591c45-0d84-46e4-a88b-44a2e1df0dce)